 How many members of the My 600 Lb Life cast have died since the show began?
 For years, the number was just one — and that passing appears to have been unrelated to weight gain.
-But an string of recent tragedies has unfortunately increased the My 600 Lb Life death list.
-Of the 74 people who’ve appeared on the show as of this writing, a total of five have passed away.
+But a string of recent tragedies has unfortunately increased the number of people on the My 600 Lb Life death list.
+Of the 90-plus people who’ve appeared on the show as of this writing, a total of eight have passed away.
 Below, you’ll find the complete list in chronological order of death, along with a link to each cast member’s episodes.

-The My 600 Lb Life death list has seven names
+The My 600 Lb Life death list has eight names

 Henry Foots (Season 1, Episode 3)